KubutekB/SpringBootDemo/README.md

-# Spring boot 3 app for solving the following task:
+# CLI app for doing this

-As an api consumer, given username and header “Accept: application/json”, I would like to list all his github repositories, which are not forks.
+Given username, I would like to list all his github repositories, which are not forks.
 Information, which I require in the response, is: